 Certificate programs in make-up artistry usually include general education requirements, as well as courses in areas such as studio make-up, special effects, artistry and master make-up classes.
-Graduates of these programs go on to pursue careers in make-up, fashion, performance and media fields.
 Many make-up artist programs also cover areas that include scripting, digital character design and on-set protocols.
 Specific skills in television and stage make-up are also offered.

 Make-Up Artist Certificate